European-Unified-ID/EUID-docs/README.md

 ## Introduction

 European Unified ID (EUID) is a deterministic identifier based on personally identifiable information (PII), such as email addresses.
-Built on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md), EUID complies with the user transparency and privacy controls specific to the market requirements in Europe and the UK, including GDPR regulations and current consent framework limitations.
+Built on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md), EUID complies with the user transparency and privacy controls specific to the market requirements in Europe and the UK, including the General Data Protection Regulation (GDPR) regulations and current consent framework limitations.

 The goal of EUID is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
-EUID enables logged-in experiences from publisher websites, mobile apps, and CTV apps to monetize through programmatic workflows.
+EUID enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.

 ### EUID vs. UID2